polarfire-soc/polarfire-soc-documentation/asymmetric-multiprocessing/amp.md

 ## AMP Configurations

-PolarFire SoC supports several AMP configurations including Linux + FreeRTOS, Linux + Bare Metal, RTOS + Bare Metal or Bare Metal + Bare Metal.
+PolarFire SoC supports several AMP configurations including Linux + RTOS, Linux + Bare Metal, RTOS + Bare Metal or Bare Metal + Bare Metal.

 Each of the configurations described above have different use cases and should be chosen based on application requirements such as real-time response, security and safety requirements.